 This Spicy Lentil Spinach Soup with Cracked Wheat Rustic Bread is a staple for us because it's delicious and extremely healing.
 It has iron-rich spinach combined with vitamin C-rich tomatoes, which helps to maximize iron absorption (important for vegans!).
 It also includes some of my favorite spices—mustard seed, oregano, cumin and fennel.
 Spices are nutrient power-houses when it comes to fighting inflammation and common colds, especially with the change of season.
 Eat them lots.

 Try it and let me know what you think!

-1 (BPA free) 28 oz can or carton of crushed tomatoes 4 cups veggie broth 4 cups water 2 cups dry lentils, rinsed 1-2 cups spinach, chopped sea salt and black pepper to taste
+1 (BPA free) 28 oz can or carton of crushed tomatoes 4 cups veggie broth 4 cups of water 2 cups dry brown or green lentils, rinsed 1-2 cups spinach, chopped sea salt and black pepper to taste

 How to Create

 1. In a large soup pot, heat oil over medium heat.

 2. Add mustard, cumin and fennel seeds and toast for one minute.